manga109/manga109-demos/extraction/README.md

 ## Usage
 Executing `python extract.py` will output a cropped image/s based on the specified annotation provided.

-When using the code, please make sure this script is in the manga109api directory along with the dataset.
 For a usage example, if you want to extract a faces from 5 pages of YumeNoKayoiji's book, please run the following command :

 ```python
 python extract.py --book YumeNoKayoiji --annotation face --pages 5 --preprocess --size 256